Judge rules against 3rd trial for US agent in fatal shooting

 Deedy's defense attorneys argued a third trial on manslaughter would violate the double jeopardy clause of the constitution.
 The Hawaii Supreme Court ruled that a retrial wouldn't violate his double jeopardy rights and Deedy then turned to federal court to stop the state from taking him to trial for a third time.

-The Honolulu Prosecuting Attorney's office didn't immediately comment on the ruling.
-It's not clear if the office plans to appeal.
+The Honolulu Prosecuting Attorney's office said the case involved the unjustified killing of Elderts.

+"It is our moral and ethical obligation to pursue all legal remedies," the office said in a statement.

-A spokeswoman for Elderts' family said they are still processing the ruling.
+Dr. Kalamaokaaina Niheu, a spokeswoman for the Elderts family, said they are still processing the ruling.
+She and fellow members of the group, Justice for Kollin Elderts, held a news conference outside downtown Honolulu's Iolani Palace.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.